ArefShojaei/Lite-PHP/README.md

 ```

 ### UseMatch
-> This hooks provides to use regex
+> Provides to use regex

 ```php
 import("@core/hooks/useMatch");